Categories

 Dear Colleagues:

-On behalf of the conference planning committee and Texas Tech University, we look forward to welcoming you to Lubbock, Texas for the annual meeting of the Council for Programs in Technical and Scientific Communication (CPTSC) on October 23-24, 2025.
-We are excited to announce that the 2025 CPTSC Annual Meeting will be co-located with SIGDOC.
+On behalf of the conference planning committee and Boise State University, we look forward to welcoming you to Boise, Idaho for the annual meeting of the Council for Programs in Technical and Scientific Communication (CPTSC) on October 9-10, 2026

 IMPORTANT DATES AND INFO